EXCLUSIVE-Oil traders to cut Russian oil purchases from May 15 - sources

 Trading companies are, however, winding down purchases from Russian energy group Rosneft as they seek to comply with language in existing EU sanctions that were intended to limit Russia's access to the international financial system, the sources said.

-The wording of EU sanctions exempts oil purchases from Rosneft or Gazpromneft, which are listed in the legislation, deemed as "necessary for ensuring critical energy supply" for Europe.
+The wording of EU sanctions exempts oil purchases from Rosneft or Gazpromneft, which are listed in the legislation, deemed as "strictly necessary" to ensure Europe's energy security.

 Trafigura, a major Russian oil buyer, told Reuters it "will comply in full with all applicable sanctions.
 We anticipate our traded volumes will be further reduced from 15 May."